luca-heltai/ans-ifem/README.md

 	cd build
 	cmake -DDEAL_II_DIR=/path/to/deal.II ..
 	make

 3. Running instructions:
 ========================

 Once the program has been compiled, it can be run by typing

-	./ifem
+	./ifem_2d.g

 or

 	./ifem parameters.prm

-in the directory ans-ifem.
+in the directory `build`.
 The program uses parameter files to set its runtime variables.
 The file

 	immersed_fem.prm

 is an example of such files, and it is the default one used if none is specified at run time.
 If the specified file does not exists, the program will attempt to create one with default values for you.
 The directory

 	prms/

-contains all parameter files used to produce the results presented in the paper.
+contains all parameter files used to produce the results presented in the above papers.

 4. Extensive documentation:
 ===========================